Azure/azure-ulib-c/README.md

 ## Reference

 Documentation for API's are automatically generated with [doxygen](http://www.doxygen.nl/).
-You can find the documentation in the [docs](https://github.com/Azure/azure-ulib-c/tree/master/docs) directory.
+You can find the generated documentation on the [Github Page](https://azure.github.io/azure-ulib-c) for this repo.

 ## Development Machine Requirements